kelvinsanchez15/100-days-of-code/r2-log.md

 ### R2D42
 Today I was working on a new logo for a friend's business, as for coding I spent a while making the editable components for my Issue Tracker.

+### R2D43
+Back to the challenge!, despite not keeping a record I kept working on my side projects.
+I also started collaborating in the spanish translation of FreeCodeCamp and today translated my first article (awaiting revision).